Rodgers’ 4 TD passes help Packers roll over Bears 41-25

 GREEN BAY, Wis.
-(AP) — Aaron Rodgers threw four touchdown passes and the Green Bay Packers beat the slumping Chicago Bears 41-25 on Sunday night to pad their NFC North lead.
+(AP) — Aaron Rodgers helped the Green Bay Packers get another big win against the rival Chicago Bears and move closer to their second straight NFC North title.

+Rodgers threw four touchdown passes as the Packers rolled to a 41-25 victory over the slumping Bears on Sunday night.
+Green Bay improved its overall record in this series to 100-95-6, including a 20-5 mark against the Bears in games Rodgers has started.

+“It’s special to be a part of this rivalry,” Rodgers said.
+“There’s few rivalries like this in all of sports — one or two in just about every league.
+This is one of the premier ones.”

 Green Bay (8-3) scored touchdowns on each of its first three possessions and grabbed a three-game division edge over Chicago (5-6) and Minnesota.
 Since winning five of their first six games, the Bears have dropped five straight.